-The Board of Directors shall meet at least four times annually.
-Special meetings of the Board may be called by the President or on request of at least half of the Board.
+The Board of Directors shall meet at least once annually.
+Special meetings of the Board may be called by the President if necessary.

-The President, at their discretion, may appoint a Parliamentarian to advise the organization on parliamentary procedures.
+The President, at his/her discretion, may appoint a Parliamentarian to advise the organization on parliamentary procedures.

-The Board of Directors of the Association shall be composed of the President, Vice President, Secretary, Treasurer, Chapter Affiliation Chair, Professional Development Chair, and Member-at-Large, Evaluation Chair, and ASLHS Coordinator.
-These individuals shall be responsible for business matters of the Association between biennial general business meetings.
-The President shall appoint, subject to confirmation by the Board of Directors, the Evaluation Chair and ASLHS Coordinator, standing and special committees of the Association.
+The Board of Directors of the Association shall be composed of the President, Vice President, Secretary, Treasurer, Chapter Affiliation Chair, Professional Development Chair, and Member-at-Large, who shall be responsible for business matters of the Association between biennial general business meetings.
+All Board members, except the immediate Past President, shall have voting privileges.
+The immediate Past President shall serve as a consultant to the Board for up to two years.
+The President shall appoint, subject to confirmation by the Board of Directors, standing and special committees of the Association.
 By unanimous consent, the Board of Directors may waive confirmation procedures.